geoman-io/maplibre-geoman-docs/docs/03-mode-switching.md

 map.gm.options.isModeEnabled('edit', 'drag');
 ```

-Typescript support is available so you can see available options for each method in the Geoman.
+TypeScript support is available, so you can see all available options for each method in Geoman.